paridhisharma24/CIFAR-10/README.md

 # CIFAR-10
-Image Recognition on CIFAR-10 dataset using CNN.
+Image Classification on CIFAR-10 dataset using CNN.